 The individual tamarin species differ obviously from each other in their appearance.
 The golden-mantled tamarin native to Peru, for example, stands out due to its striking bright orange-yellow fur; the emperor tamarin, also found in Peru, does not attract attention with its fur, but has a striking white-grey moustache.
 It owes its name the German Emperor Wilhelm II since there is a certain resemblance to his moustache.

 Like most primate species in South America, the population situation of tamarins is rather critical.
 Due to habitat loss, many species are either threatened with extinction or at least severely endangered.

-As part of the Natucate internships and field courses in Peru, it is possible to work with tamarin monkeys and get to know them better through intense research activities.
+Animal welfare in South America: As part of the Natucate internships and primatology field course in Peru, it is possible to work with tamarin monkeys and get to know them better through intense research activities.

 SourcesThomas Geissmann: Vergleichende Primatologie.
 Springer-Verlag, Berlin and others 2003

 Acquire valuable expertise in the field of primate behaviour, their communication and space use.